 This wasn’t just an observation; it was a call to action.
 Judy Hodges used money from an inheritance to purchase a building.
 With funds from the Hodges family and their small church, Evangelistic House of Prayer, they renovated an old bottling and grocery store, and in 2002, the One Way Mission Children’s Home was born.

-Mike had financially helped One Way Mission Children’s Home over the years, but because of his extreme schedule working all over the country, he didn’t have time to actually visit the orphanage when the Hodges had invited him.
-In 2020, however, God spoke to Mike about giving Him his time, so he began going on mission trips with his church in New Jersey, where he was living at the time.
-Mission work became his passion as he went on missions to Acuna, Mexico, and Nicaragua with different churches.
+Mike Radford had financially helped One Way Mission Children’s Home over the years, but because of his extreme schedule working all over the country, he didn’t have time to actually visit the orphanage when the Hodges invited him.
+In 2020, however, God spoke to Mike about giving Him his time.
+He began going on mission trips to Mexico and Nicaragua, where mission work became his passion.

 As our home has grown, so have the needs.
 One Way Mission has obtained 600 acres of land, which we affectionately call “The Farm.”
 The ultimate vision is to move the orphanage here, which would allow the mission to become “more self-sufficient.”